Oracle CDC Source Connector for Confluent Platform

 The connector’s DDL parser does not support the following DDL statements:

-• ALTER TABLE statements to add or remove a primary key constraint.
+• ALTER TABLE statements to add or remove constraints.

 • ALTER TABLE statements dropping multiple columns in a single statement.